Native Canadian languages among the most diverse – and most endangered – on the planet

 Lose One and You Lose The Other

-While we may fight to preserve rich pockets of biodiversity, such as the Amazon rainforest and the Galapagos, we have one of the world’s richest seams of linguistic diversity in Canada.
+While we may fight to preserve rich pockets of biodiversity, such as the Amazon rainforest and the Galapagos, we have one of the world’s richest seams of Canadian languages diversity.
 If we let those languages go, they’ll be gone forever.

 Ironically, new studies suggest that language loss has a negative impact on biodiversity preservation.
 That’s just one of the reasons why language death should matter to us.